bwaidelich/Wwwision.PrivateResources/README.md

 Signals
 -------

-The HTTP Component triggers a signal whenever a protected resource is being accessed (see Flow documentation regarding more details about **Signals and Slots**).
+The HTTP Middleware triggers a signal whenever a protected resource is being accessed (see Flow documentation regarding more details about **Signals and Slots**).
 You can use that signal to count file downloads for example: